jareeri/flex-and-grid/README.md

 ## flex-and-grid
--using grid to make a web templet
+- using grid to make a web templet
--using flex
+- using flex